 The authors of the Gospels did not write the whole Gospel while they were with Jesus.
 Authors started writing after the early churches had been established.
 They needed to pass on to believers the things they had seen, heard, and experienced with Jesus and their faith.

 Although it is the first book of the New Testament, Matthew is not the first Gospel written, but Mark.
 Matthew is believed to have been written around A.D.
 55-70.
-There are also debates about where it was written, with some saying that it has been written in the Holy Land and others saying it was written in Syrian Antioch.
+There are also debates about where it was written, with some saying it was written in the Holy Land and others saying it was written in Syrian Antioch.

 Audience